 Console Port Templates

 A template for a console port that will be created on all instantiations of the parent device type.
+Each console port can be assigned a physical type.

 Console Server Port Templates

 A template for a console server port that will be created on all instantiations of the parent device type.
+Each console server port can be assigned a physical type.

 Power Port Templates

 A template for a power port that will be created on all instantiations of the parent device type.
+Each power port can be assigned a physical type, as well as a maximum and allocated draw in watts.

 Power Outlet Templates